mparno/fenics-web/source/contributing/index.rst

 ========================

-Developers should subscribe to notifications of changes made to the source code by visiting the repository on Bitbucket and clicking the 'follow' button.
+Developers should subscribe to notifications of changes made to the source code by visiting each of `the FEniCS repositories on Bitbucket

-Links to the source repositories for FEniCS projects can be found on the `FEniCS Bitbucket page <https://bitbucket.org/fenics-project>`__.
+<https://bitbucket.org/fenics-project>`__ and clicking the 'follow'
+button.

 ======================
 FEniCS Developer Tools